Karşıyaka: Sport

 Karşıyaka S.K. is the sports club of Karşıyaka.
 It is also called "KSK", and locally as Kaf Sin Kaf, following the initials in Arabic script since the club's past dates back to Ottoman times.
 The club has a large and very passionate fan base.
-Karşıyaka supporters like to call the club "The 35 and a half", to differentiate themselves from Izmir that license plate number is 35.
+Karşıyaka supporters like to call the club "The 35 and a half", to differentiate themselves from İzmir that license plate number is 35.
 Although its football team is presently in the fourth level of the Turkish football league system mainly due to financial problems that the club has faced over recent years, Karşıyaka S.K.'s basketball and volleyball branches, known respectively as Pınar Karşıyaka (by the name of their sponsors) and Karşıyaka Women's Volleyball Team, are leading contenders in their fields.
 Pınar Karşıyaka has won twice Turkish League, twice Turkish President's Cup and a Turkish Cup.
 Karşıyaka have a fierce rivalry with Göztepe.

 Economy

 Karşıyaka is deeply associated with commerce, construction of residences, education and literature, and is a prized area for pensioners, not only in the scale of İzmir but also from across Turkey as a whole.
 A total of 220,000 residences make up the urban area and the average yearly increase of the district population is 2.3 per cent.
 The district area having been almost entirely built up, Karşıyaka today acts principally as a residential centre for the workforce of İzmir's industry and services, who generally commute for work to neighbouring Çiğli and Bornova, Alsancak across the gulf, or even to locations further afield like Kemalpaşa and Manisa.
 The share of agriculture and industry in its economy is in constant decrease, while Karşıyaka's tourism potential remains an open field.

 The waterfront is the wealthier part of Karşıyaka and it is here that residents of long date are generally concentrated.
-The neighbourhoods located along the slopes are poorer, with slum-type residences in parts, and these continue receiving flows of immigration, especially from Turkey's Eastern Anatolia Region.
+The neighbourhoods located along the slopes are poorer, with slum-type residences in parts, and these continue receiving flows of immigration, especially from Turkey's Eastern Anatolia region.
 The district counts a total of 11,570 enterprises, 207 of which are identified as industrial firms, and 3,180 categorised under commerce.
 Nine industrial companies have full or partial foreign capital and 143 commercial establishments in Karşıyaka are registered exporters.
 There are eighteen banks providing services through 61 branches in Karşıyaka, and a handful of hotels with a total bed capacity of 180.
 There is one teacher for 24 students and one doctor for 1,127 patients overall.
 The literacy rate is very high at 92 per cent.
 An environment of urban consciousness also favoured the foundation of a high number of professional organisations in varied fields in Karşıyaka, ranging from trade (such as KASİAD, BESİAD, BOGİAD) to education, usually centred on teachers or alumni of the district's rooted institutions.